dannguyen/journalism-syllabi/README.md

         <h5>Data Driven Journalism » 2016; Spring <br>
             <a href="http://ryanthornburg.com/about-contact/my-classes/syllabus-data-driven-journalism-jomc-390/">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The economics of digital publishing has opened a floodgate of raw data, and journalism is just one of many fields that are being rapidly transformed by this tsunami of data.
+        The economics of digital publishing has opened a floodgate of raw data, and journalism is just one of many fields that are being rapidly transformed by this tsunami of data.
 In law, medicine, business, politics, and ecology, people are using data to understand the social and natural worlds.
-They are...</em></p>
+They are
+        </small></p>

         <p>Instructors: Ryan Thornburg</p>
     </td>
     <td>
-        University of North Carolina at Chapel Hill
+        <small>University of North Carolina at Chapel Hill</small>
     </td>
   </tr>